Canned hunt: Criticism

 A number of groups object to the practice of canned hunting for reasons such as cruelty to animals or that it takes away the hunting ethics known as "fair chase".

 The Humane Society of the United States (HSUS) criticizes canned hunting.
 In a statement, the HSUS called canned hunts "cruel and brutal activities", in which the hunted animal has "absolutely no chance of escape".
 It went on to say that animals have been "psychologically conditioned to behave as a target by life in captivity", among other objections.

 Some hunting groups, especially those who focus on hunters' ethics, also object to canned hunting.
 These objections are on the grounds of "fair chase", the idea that an animal has a fair chance of escaping the hunter, and it's not too easy for the hunter to kill the animal.
 It is believed that canned hunts remove these elements.

 Hunting groups such as the Pope and Young Club and the Boone and Crockett Club do not accept animals killed in canned hunts for inclusion in their record books.
 Boone and Crockett Club refers to the activity as a "canned shoot", as they claim that there is no hunting involved.

 Safari Club International no longer accepts animals killed in canned hunts for inclusion in its record books and award categories.

-In 2014, 62 cities across the globe participated in the first-ever global march against canned hunting.
-The march was organized by Campaign Against Canned Hunting.
-People from many parts of the world took part: Africa, Asia, Australia, Europe, Middle East, New Zealand, North America (Canada and the United States) and South America.
+In 2014, 62 cities representing every inhabited continent participated in the first-ever global march against canned hunting, organized by the Campaign Against Canned Hunting.